githubEdit

 chevron-rightNo, I do not want to enable any directives.hashtag

 No additional action is required beyond configuring the Snyk MCP server.
-You can still manually invoke scans using your chosen agent.
+You can manually invoke scans using your chosen agent.

 Do you want to allow developers to modify directive settings?

-• Smart Scan: the agent model decides when to invoke Secure at Inception rules.
+• Smart Scan: The agent model decides when to invoke Secure at Inception rules.

 If you deploy Snyk Studio into any other coding assistant or customize the Secure at inception directives, you can modify directives by manually overwriting or deleting directive files.